Average Causal Effect Estimation in DAGs with Hidden Variables: Beyond Back-Door and Front-Door Criteria: On semiparametric efficiency bounds

-This revised definition of $\mB{Z_k}$ has several key distinctions compared to its nonparametric counterpart.
-First, unlike in the nonparametric setting where $\mB{Z_k}$ is defined on $\mpgA{Z_k}$, in the semiparametric context, $\mB{Z_k}$ is a function of the combined set $\mpgA{Z_{k+1}}$ and $\mpgA{Z_k}$, excluding $Z_k$ itself.
-This difference arises because the embedding relationship $\mpg(Z_{k}) \subset \mpg(Z_{k+1})$, which holds in the nonparametric model, does not necessarily apply in the semiparametric setting.
-Second, due to this difference, $\mB{Z_k}$ generally cannot be estimated through sequential regression.
-Instead, its estimation requires estimating $\f{Z_k}$ and performing numerical integration as defined in \eqref{eq:B_k_semi}.
-However, if $\mpg(Z_{k}) \subset \mpg(Z_{k+1})$, the relationship in \eqref{eq:B_k} still holds, allowing $\mB{Z_k}$ to be estimated via regression methods, using $\mB{Z_{k+1}}$ as the dependent variable and $\mpg(Z_k)$ as the set of predictor variables.
+Unlike in the nonparametric setting, where $\mB{Z_k}$ is defined on $\mpgA{Z_k}$ by leveraging the simplification that $\mBarg{Z_k}=\mpgA{Z_k}$, in the semiparametric context, $\mB{Z_k}$ is defined as a function of the union of the Markov pillows of $Z_k$ and all variables succeeding $Z_k$, restricted to those that precede $Z_k$.
+This distinction arises because the embedding relationship $\mpg(Z_{k}) \subset \mpg(Z_{k+1})$, which holds in the nonparametric statistical model, need not hold in the semiparametric setting.

-To construct the semiparametric efficient one-step estimator, we need to modify the one-step procedure outlined in Section~\ref{subsec:one-step}, specifically by adding an additional regression step to estimate $\Phi^{\text{eff}}_{a_0,Z_k}$.
+To construct the semiparametric efficient one-step estimator, we modify the one-step procedure outlined in Section~\ref{subsec:one-step}, by adding an additional regression step to estimate $\Phi^{\text{eff}}_{a_0,Z_k}$.
 This estimate is obtained from the predictions of the following regression model, evaluated at $A = a_{Z_k}$: {

-} The semiparametric efficient one-step estimator is then constructed by replacing the estimate of $\Phi^{\text{eff}}_{a_0,Z_k}$ in the nonparametric one-step estimator \eqref{eq:one-step} with the prediction obtained from the regression model above.
+} The semiparametric efficient one-step estimator is then constructed by replacing the estimate of $\Phi^{\text{eff}}_{a_0,Z_k}$ in the nonparametric one-step estimator \eqref{eq:one-step}.

 Constructing the semiparametric efficient TMLE requires modifications to our TMLE procedure in Section~\ref{subsec:tmle}, particularly in updating the estimate of $\mB{Z_k}$.
 Rather than targeting $\mB{Z_k}$ directly, the focus shifts to the conditional density $f_{Z_k}$.
 To this end, we introduce the following submodel and loss function pair, defined for any valid $\tf{Z_k}$ within the model space: